 From a smartphone

-RealVNC also provide an app for iOS and Android smartphones so that you can use it every time, everywhere 🙂
+RealVNC also provides an app for iOS and Android smartphones so that you can use it every time, everywhere.

 You can also use this solution with an iPad (as explained in my article here), it would be like if your iPad was the Raspberry Pi monitor.

-For example, Teamviewer facilitates remote access to a machine on another building/city over the Internet.
+For example, Teamviewer facilitates remote access to a machine in another building/city over the Internet.

-By default, TeamViewer connect on port 5938 but can also use ports 80 and 443 if not opened (so it will work natively most of the time)
+By default, TeamViewer connects on port 5938 but can also use ports 80 and 443 if not opened (so it will work natively most of the time).

-The installation is not obvious, because even if it is mentioned in the documentation of a package for the ARM, it is not present in the Linux download links and there is no Raspberry Pi category
+The installation is not obvious because even if it is mentioned in the documentation of a package for the ARM, it is not present in the Linux download links and there isn’t a Raspberry Pi category.

-In short, I give you the installation procedure without having to go to their site:
+But if needed, I’ll give you the installation procedure from a terminal, without having to go to their site:

 sudo dpkg -i teamviewer-host_armhf.deb

-- If you have a TeamViewer account, you can configure it by doing :
+- If you have a TeamViewer account (paid version), you can configure it by doing:

 sudo teamviewer setup